stripe/veneur/README.md

 * `num_workers` - The number of worker goroutines to start.
 * `num_readers` - The number of reader goroutines to start.
 Veneur supports SO_REUSEPORT on Linux to scale to multiple readers.
 On other platforms, this should always be 1; other values will probably cause errors at startup.
 See below.
 * `read_buffer_size_bytes` - The size of the receive buffer for the UDP socket.
 Defaults to 2MB, as having a lot of buffer prevents packet drops during flush!
-* `set_size` - The cardinality of the set you'll using with sets.
-Too small will cause decreased accuracy.
-* `set_accuracy` - The approximate accuracy of set's approximations.
-More accuracy uses more memory.
 * `stats_address` - The address to send internally generated metrics.
 Probably `127.0.0.1:8125` to send to a local DogStatsD
 * `tags` - Tags to add to every metric that is sent to Veneur.
 Expects an array of strings!